djdebonis/enceph/README.md

 ![directional_distribution](./distribution.png)

 However, I also began to wonder what other observations could be made about the data.
 My initial hypothesis is that brain size is not only a directional selection, but also a <i>stabilizing selection</i>.
-A stabilizing selection occurs when the distribution shifts in favor of the mean; in other words, less variance is preferred over more variance.
+A stabilizing selection occurs when the distribution shifts in favor of the mean; in other words, less variance is preferred over more variance for a trait in a population.
 Figure 2 displays an example of a stabilizing distribution, where the orange line depicts the original/earlier distribution and the blue line depicts the derived/new distribution:

 ![stabilizing_distribution](./stabilizing_distribution.png)